Ph.D. in Interpretation

 Students are required to conduct a substantial data-based research project related to interpretation or translation, which results in a written qualifying paper.
 The process will be guided by a faculty advisor and will include conducting a review of relevant literature, writing a proposal (including IRB approval and/or small grants applications), collecting data, coding and analyzing data and creating drafts, which culminate in the completion of the final paper ready for submission to a journal.

 Dissertation Proposal and Defense

-Students will prepare a proposal which includes an introduction to the study and the research question(s), a preliminary review of the relevant literature, a detailed research plan including a description of the methodology and plan for analysis, a working bibliography, an outline of the dissertation, and a timeline.
+Students will prepare a proposal which includes an introduction to the study and the research question(s), a preliminary review of the relevant literature, a detailed research plan including a description of the methodology and plan for analysis, working references, an outline of the dissertation, and a timeline.
 Once the dissertation advisor deems the proposal ready for review by the committee, the candidate distributes copies to the committee members.
-When the proposal is ready for a defense, the chair of the dissertation committee will schedule a formal defense, and will notify both the Department Chair and the PhD Coordinator.
+When the proposal is ready for a defense, the chair of the dissertation committee will schedule a formal defense, and will notify both the Department Chair and the Ph.D.
+Coordinator.

 Dissertation and Defense

 The dissertation is a professional product that not only represents the student's level of achievement, but also the scholarship generated by the program, the department, and Gallaudet University.
 The dissertation chair and committee members work to ensure the project demonstrates original research that contributes to new knowledge and/or a reinterpretation of existing knowledge to the area of investigation.
 Students work closely with their chair, and occasionally with their committee members, throughout the proposal, research, and writing process.